gosukiwi/enet-agk/README.md

 // main loop
-HostService(hostId) // returns the `eventId` or 0 if failed, main polling function called in each frame HostFlush(hostId) // flush all the pending packets in the given host, does not trigger events GetEventType(hostId) // returns a string, the type can be "connect", "disconnect", "receive" or "none" PeerSend(peerId, message$, mode$) // send a message to the specified peer, mode$ can be "reliable", "unsequenced", or "unreliable"
+HostService(hostId) // returns the `eventId` or 0 if failed, main polling function called in each frame HostFlush(hostId) // returns void, flush all the pending packets in the given host, does not trigger events GetEventType(eventId) // returns a string, the type can be "connect", "disconnect", "receive" or "none" PeerSend(peerId, message$, mode$) // returns void, send a message to the specified peer, `mode$` can be "reliable", "unsequenced", or "unreliable"
-EventPeerSend(eventId, message$ mode$) // sends a message to the emitter of the event HostBroadcast(hostId, message$, mode$) // sends a message to all peers in the host GetEventData(eventId) // returns a string, the data received GetEventPeerAddressHost(eventId) // returns a string, the IP of the peer who sent the message GetEventPeerAddressPort(eventId) // returns an integer, the port used to receive the message from the peer
+EventPeerSend(eventId, message$ mode$) // returns void, sends a message to the emitter of the event HostBroadcast(hostId, message$, mode$) // returns void, sends a message to all peers in the host GetEventData(eventId) // returns a string, the data received GetEventPeerAddressHost(eventId) // returns a string, the IP of the peer who sent the message GetEventPeerAddressPort(eventId) // returns an integer, the port used to receive the message from the peer